CCSD 89 emergency closing info

 The district makes every effort to communicate a decision on closing schools by 5:30 a.m.

-If the school is closed, the day will be added to the end of the school year.
+If the school building is closed and no online learning is offered, the day will be added to the end of the school year.
 The district builds five emergency days into the school calendar.

 Many families work outside the home and childcare can be challenging when schools are closed.
-Keeping this in mind, CCSD 89 makes every effort to keep schools open if it is safe to do so, and tries to not dismiss the students early on days when the weather becomes worse.
+Keeping this in mind, CCSD 89 makes every effort to keep schools open if it is safe to do so, and tries not to dismiss students early on days when the weather becomes worse.

 Dress for the weather

 Even when school is open, students should dress for winter conditions.
-Students will continue to go outside for recess as long as the weather remains above 10 degrees (as measured by weather.com), and an emergency could cause students to stand outside for an extended time.
+An emergency could cause students to stand outside for an extended time.
+Also, students will continue to go outside for recess as long as the weather remains above 10 degrees or below 100 degrees (as measured by weather.com).

 The district’s phone message system uses phone numbers and email addresses supplied by guardians during registration.
 If your phone number or email address changes, it is important you contact your school secretary to update your records.